the-events-calendar/event-tickets/readme.txt

 * Fix - More thorough validity checking for post IDs, such as to account for a BuddyPress page having a Post ID of zero.
 [ET-899]
 * Fix - Remove duplicate `button_id` from the `$args` in `src/blocks/tickets/submit-button-modal.php`.
 Props @justlevine for the fix!
 [ET-907]
 * Fix - Ensure we print the required label for the ARI checkboxes.
 [ETP-361]
+* Fix - Prevent PHP errors in the `tickets/view-link.php` template in automated testing suite.
+[ET-910]
 * Tweak - We have added context to some of the strings and labels of the new RSVP block to allow more granular translation.
 [ET-903]

 = [5.0.0.1] 2020-08-31 =